Value-form: Social relations

 The forms of value of products do not merely refer to a "trading valuation of objects"; they refer also to a certain way of relating or interacting, and a mentality, among human subjects who internalize the forms of value, so that the manifestations of economic value become regarded as completely normal, natural and self-evident in human interactions (a "market culture," which is also reflected in language use).
-Marx himself refers surrealistically to "the language of commodities", the talk and signals they send and receive in the topsy-turvy world (verkehrte Welt) of trading processes, and he adds satirically in a footnote that "in a certain sense, people are in the same situation as commodities…".
-The suggestion is that, by analogy, the recognition of a person's identity and worth occurs only through contact with other people, and that one person becomes the species-model for another, just as commodities need to relate to each other and to money to establish what the magnitude of their value is.
+Marx himself refers surrealistically to "the language of commodities", the talk and signals they send and receive in the topsy-turvy world (in German: verkehrte Welt, literally "the world turned upside down" or "inverted world") of trading processes, and he adds satirically in a footnote that "in a certain sense, people are in the same situation as commodities…".
+The suggestion is that, by analogy, the recognition of a person's identity, status and worth occurs only through contact with other people, and that one person becomes the species-model for another, just as commodities need to relate to each other and to money to establish what the magnitude of their value is.

 Marx's description of what goes on in commodity exchanges highlights not only that value relationships appear to exist between commodities quite independently of the valuers, but also that people accept that these relationships exist, even although they do not understand exactly what they are, or why they exist at all.
 We know that a particular market exists, if there are buyers and sellers.
 With experience, we can identify them, and estimate a normal turnover.
 However, the totality of interactions and transactions in all markets combined simultaneously, can easily appear as an unfathomable abstraction.